 • 1/4 cup extra-virgin olive oil

 • 1/4 tsp each of salt, pepper and hot red pepper flakes (optional)

 • 1-1/2 cups chopped herbs such as basil, dill, flat-leaf parsley, and oregano

 - Heat oil and butter in a 5-to 6-quart heavy pot over medium heat until foam subsides.

 - Cook garlic, fennel seeds, and red pepper flakes with 1/4 teaspoon each of salt and pepper, stirring, until garlic is softened, 3 to 4 minutes.

 - Add wine and boil until reduced by half, 4 to 5 minutes.

-- Add mussels and cook, covered, shaking pot occasionally, just until mussels open wide, 5 to 8 minutes.
+- Add mussels and chopped herbs and cook, covered, shaking pot occasionally, just until mussels open wide, 5 to 8 minutes.
 (Discard any that remain unopened after 8 minutes.)

 - Serve hot with garlic bread.